awsdocs/amazon-s3-developer-guide/doc_source/example-bucket-policies.md

 ## Granting Cross\-Account Permissions to Upload Objects While Ensuring the Bucket Owner Has Full Control<a name="example-bucket-policies-use-case-8"></a>

 You can allow another AWS account to upload objects to your bucket\.
 However, you might decide that as a bucket owner you must have full control of the objects uploaded to your bucket\.
 The following policy enforces that a specific AWS account \(`111111111111`\) be denied the ability to upload objects unless that account grants full\-control access to the bucket owner identified by the email address \(`xyz@amazon.com`\)\.
-The `StringNotEquals` condition in the policy specifies the `s3:x-amz-grant-full-control` condition key to express the requirement \(see [Specifying Conditions in a Policy](amazon-s3-policy-keys.md)\)\.
+The `StringNotEquals` condition in the policy specifies the `s3:x-amz-grant-full-control` condition key to express the requirement \(see [Amazon S3 Condition Keys](amazon-s3-policy-keys.md)\)\.

 ```
  1. {